Phileosopher/commonplace/bible-1_torah.md

 22. Restrictions against the unclean, worthy offerings
 23. Feasts and Sabbaths established including Passover, Feast of Unleavened Bread, Feast of Firstfruits, Feast of Weeks, Feast of Trumpets, Day of Atonement, and Feast of Tabernacles
 24. Laws for lamp maintenance and showbread, punishment for blasphemy, "eye for an eye"
-25. Establishing the Sabbath year, the Year of Jubilee and the return of property, God gives blessings for obedience, laws of redemption
+25. Establishing the Sabbath year, Jubilee Year and returning property, God gives blessings for obedience, laws of redemption
 26. Blessings for obedience, punishments for disobedience, God's promise for those who repent
 27. Laws on valuations and tithes

 ## Numbers

 1. God commands Moses to take a census, list of every person, Levites were exempted
-2. The tribes were ordered to camp at a distance around the Tent of Meeting
+2. The tribes were ordered to camp at a distance around Meeting Tent
-3. Aaron's lineage, the numbering of the Levites (Gershonites, Kohathites, and Merarites), every firstborn numbered
+3. Aaron's lineage, the Levites's numbering (Gershonites, Kohathites, and Merarites), every firstborn numbered
 4. Duties of Kohathites, Gershonites, Merarites, total Levite numbers
-5. Cleansing the camps of unclean people, restitution for behaving unfaithfully, the test for adultery
+5. Cleansing unclean people from the camps, restitution for behaving unfaithfully, the test for adultery
 6. The Nazirite vow, how Aaron should bless Israel
 7. Altar dedication offerings from Israel
 8. The lampstand, Levite cleansing rituals, retiring Levites from work